aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### 6.3.6.
 Body Blocking

-A body block consists of applying force to an opponent using body parts other than arms or hands not pinned to the torso, where any significant force of the contact is applied after non-forceful contact has already been established by the blocking player’s aforementioned body parts.
+A body block consists of applying force to an opponent using body parts other than arms or hands not pinned to the torso, where any significant force of the contact is applied after non-forceful contact has already been established by the blocking player's aforementioned body parts.

 A. It is illegal to body block using the head or feet.